A Notary Public applicant in Maine must:

 Who can I notarize for?

-Any member of the public, as long as the request meets all statutory requirements for notarization, excluding yourself.
+Any member of the public, as long as the request meets all statutory requirements for notarization, excluding yourself, your in-laws, and step or half relatives.
 You may not notarize any documents in which you have a financial gain or beneficial interest.
 Unless you're solemnizing a marriage, you're prohibited from notarizing for a spouse, domestic partner, parent, sibling, child, spouse's parent, spouse's sibling, spouse's child or child's spouse.

 How much can Maine Notaries charge for their services?